christian512/randa/README.md

 ```

 ## Install GAP
+A detailed instruction on installing GAP can be found [here](https://github.com/gap-system/gap/blob/v4.11.1/INSTALL.md).

 GAP requires external library [GMP](www.libgmp.org), which needs to be installed beforehand.
 On Ubuntu you can install it using the following command.
 ```shell
 sudo apt-get install libgmp-dev